Bablic/bablic-php/README.md

 #Options

 site_id - required, your Bablic site id.

+nourl - Bablic will not rewrite URL links and will leave them as they are in the original language.
+Only use this option if you have rewriting the HTML links in your server.

 debug - optional, when true Bablic SDK will handle ALL web requests